Frequently Asked Questions

 My role as a Counsellor or Therapist is to provide a confidential, private and non-judgemental space for exploring issues or areas of concern.

-I usually will not provide you with direct advice; I will empower you to explore the options available to you and support you in choosing the option which is right for you.
+Usually, I will not provide you with direct advice.
+I will empower you to explore the options available to you and support you in choosing the option which is right for you.

 What is Counselling?